rust-embedded/embedonomicon/src/exceptions.md

 > hardware a read to an invalid memory address (i.e. outside of the Flash and
 > RAM regions) would be enough but QEMU happily accepts the operation and
 > returns zero.
 A trap instruction works on both QEMU and hardware but
-> unfortunately it's not available on stable so you'll have to temporarily
+> unfortunately it's not available as pure Rust code.
+We will use inline assembly
-> switch to nightly to run this and the next example.
+> to generate the trap instruction.
+Later chapters describe the use of assembly
+> in more detail.

 ``` rust
 {{#include ../ci/exceptions/app/src/main.rs}}